-The process for how you sue a hospital for medical negligence generally requires you to:
+The process for how you sue for medical malpractice generally requires you to:

 - Collect evidence of the hospital’s liability for your injuries, which may include testimony from a medical expert about the care you received